Art Nouveau: Origins

 Another important influence on the new style was Japonism.
 This was a wave of enthusiasm for Japanese woodblock printing, particularly the works of Hiroshige, Hokusai, and Utagawa Kunisada, which were imported into Europe beginning in the 1870s.
 The enterprising Siegfried Bing founded a monthly journal, Le Japon artistique in 1888, and published thirty-six issues before it ended in 1891.
 It influenced both collectors and artists, including Gustav Klimt.
-The stylized features of Japanese prints appeared in Art Nouveau graphics, porcelain, jewellery, and furniture.
+The stylised features of Japanese prints appeared in Art Nouveau graphics, porcelain, jewellery, and furniture.
 Since the beginning of 1860, a Far Eastern influence suddenly manifested.
 In 1862, art lovers from London or Paris, could buy Japanese artworks, because in that year, Japan appeared for the first time as an exhibitor at the International Exhibition in London.
 Also in 1862, in Paris, La Porte Chinoise store, on Rue de Rivoli, was open, where Japanese ukiyo-e and other objects from the Far East were sold.
 In 1867, Examples of Chinese Ornaments by Owen Jones appeared, and in 1870 Art and Industries in Japan by R. Alcock, and two years later, O. H. Moser and T. W. Cutler published books about Japanese art.
 Some Art Nouveau artists, like Victor Horta, owned a collection of Far Eastern art, especially Japanese.

 New technologies in printing and publishing allowed Art Nouveau to quickly reach a global audience.
 Art magazines, illustrated with photographs and colour lithographs, played an essential role in popularizing the new style.
 The Studio in England, Arts et idèes and Art et décoration in France, and Jugend in Germany allowed the style to spread rapidly to all corners of Europe.
 Aubrey Beardsley in England, and Eugène Grasset, Henri de Toulouse-Lautrec, and Félix Vallotton achieved international recognition as illustrators.